 In the next two cases, AS recording and Man in the Middle, STOP leaves the originating port (think web page Port 80) unknown.
 These ports change constantly and are never known.
 This also makes putting the pieces together in Layer 2 recording much, much harder.
 The two (or more) streams of data have to be aligned in both virtual space (port) and time (the offset between the Streaming Key and the encrypted data stream).
 Since they are moving by changing ports and networks, just finding the encrypted data and corresponding key stream could prove challenging.

 STOP is offered in a simple VPN solution: SmokeVPN.
 The ease of configuration and the auto-failover for multiple carriers makes it behave like SDWAN (making this an even easier decision on how to spend your cybersecurity and network budget).
-Contact us today to get a 15 day free trial.
+Contact us today.
 It won’t take long to figure out this is the most secure solution for data in motion on the planet.